 Scientific Foundations:

 From a cognitive science perspective, the distinction between concrete and abstract nouns reflects how our brains process information.
 Concrete nouns are often associated with sensorimotor experiences, meaning that when we think about a concrete noun, our brains activate areas associated with sensory perception and motor actions.
-For example, thinking about the word "ball" might activate areas related to vision, touch, and the motor actions involved in throwing or catching a ball.
+To give you an idea, thinking about the word "ball" might activate areas related to vision, touch, and the motor actions involved in throwing or catching a ball.

 Abstract nouns, however, are processed differently.
 They often rely on linguistic contexts and conceptual knowledge rather than direct sensory experiences.
 The meaning of an abstract noun like "justice" is derived from our understanding of social norms, moral principles, and legal systems.
 Brain imaging studies have shown that abstract nouns tend to activate areas associated with language processing and conceptual reasoning.